PixelsCamp/talks/javascript-will-kill-you_joao-henrique.md

 Speaker Bio
 -----------

-Javascript Frontend Developer & Brand Ambassador @TrubineKreuzberg (a German software agency for e-commerce and IoT).
+Developer Ambassador @TurbineKreuzberg (a German software agency for e-commerce and IoT).
 I was previously a Senior Lab Technician on an Environmental Analysis Laboratory for 12 years and in 2017 I quit my job to pursue a career in tech.
 Oh yeah and I'm also the Coding Portugal organizer, freeCodeCamp evangelist, and Toastmasters regular attendee.

 Links
 -----